afontaine/ECE421/sparse_matrix/Questions.md

     inherit from class, compose with class, build new standalone class);
     justify your selection.

-    We will be inheriting from the Matrix class as this will give us plenty of functionality for free.
+    For SparseMatrix we will be inheriting from the Matrix class as this will give us plenty of functionality for free.
 The caveat with this is that it will require us to use a sparse storage format very similar to an array of arrays so that the base matrix functions can access it like it normally does.
     To achieve this format we have chosen to also extend Hash as SparseHash and specialize this class to behave like an array (and an array of arrays) as much as possible.
 This will allow us to maximize our use of the base matrix class.
+When necessary methods will be overriden to improve performance by taking advantage of the sparsity of our matrix.

 11. Is iteration a good technique for sparse matrix manipulation?
 Is “custom” iteration required for this problem?